 Coex Division manufactures coextruded sheets, thermoformed refrigerator liners and coextruded cast films.
 Our products are usually custom-made to customer needs and based on various polymers including ABS, Polystyrene, PP and PE.
-Applications for our product range are wide, including sheets for refrigerator liners, disposable containers, automotive parts, etc. Cast films are high clarity films including stretch wrap and cling, specially formulated films for medical disposables, hygiene films, and others for packaging.
-India is expected to become one of the fastest growing consumer appliances markets globally over the coming years with higher disposable incomes, easing in consumer credit and the growing working population being the key drivers of demand.
+Applications for the Xpro product range are wide, including sheets for refrigerator liners, disposable containers, automotive parts, etc. Cast films are high clarity films including stretch wrap and cling, specially formulated films for medical disposables, hygiene films, and others for packaging.
+India is expected to become one of the fastest growing consumer appliances markets globally over the coming years with higher disposable incomes, easing in consumer credit, the growing working population and the work-from-home concept being the key drivers of demand.
 The policy thrust on rural electrification would aid market expansion further.
 The low penetration of refrigerators, particularly in Tier 2 & 3 towns and rural India, also continues to attract more global players to the country offering us new potential markets.
-The demand pick-up following GST reduction in the previous year continued into this year and, despite generally low overall consumer sentiment, refrigerator demand picked up and refrigerator production increased by almost 12% during the period up to February 2020.
-However, consequent to the Covid-19 pandemic, there was substantial production loss in refrigerators in March 2020 and the overall annual growth fell to 8%.
-The refrigerator manufacturers however remain under price pressure (with consequent pressure on vendors like us), with product pricing, India-specific product customisation and new technological features shaping the competition.
-We continue to be the leading supplier of sheets and liners to the white goods industry through consistent focus on product quality, development and superior service, which have also been recognized by major customers.
+The production of refrigerators in India, comprising a key market for products of the Coex division, at 12.75 million units during the year, was about 17% lower than in the previous year reflecting the impact of the lockdown, the low overall consumer sentiment immediately thereafter and the pent-up demand translating into strong sales in the later part of the year.
+The refrigerator manufacturers however remain under price pressure due to commodity price inflation (with consequent pressure on vendors like us).
+We continue to be the leading supplier of sheets and liners to the white goods industry through consistent focus on product quality, development, reliability and superior service, which have also been recognized by major customers; these factors helped us to increase market share.
 New products and applications continue to be developed in association with key customers.
-Additional capacity through another imported sheet line was quickly installed and commissioned in mid-April 2019.
 In the cast films segment, our focus has been on special films and continuous innovation.
-Within our major market segments for cast films, the hygiene segment continues to exhibit consistent growth in excess of 20% per annum, with the adult incontinent product segment, in particular, poised for high growth, while the release film for tyre segment has been weak even before the lockdown.
-Overall volumes in cast films from Ranjangaon was about 9% lower than previous year.
+Within our major market segments for cast films, the hygiene segment continues to exhibit consistent growth in excess of 25% per annum, with the medical disposables and adult incontinent product segments, in particular, poised for high growth, while the release film segment was weak reflecting the status of the tyre industry.
+Overall volumes in cast films from Ranjangaon was about 6% higher than in the previous year.
 Steps are being taken to optimize the production capabilities and improve production efficiencies on available cast film lines.
-Reflecting overall market circumstances, the total production of sheets, including as liners, (adjusted for inter-unit transfers) and cast films at Coex division at 26,962 MT during the year was 8.5% higher than during the previous year (24,844 MT).
+Notwithstanding the substantial loss of volumes in the first quarter, reflecting overall market circumstances, the total production of sheets, including as liners, (adjusted for inter-unit transfers) and cast films at Coex division at 25,125 MT during the year was only about 7% lower than during the previous year (26,962 MT), while sales value was higher by 4.6%.